Peggy Rea: Life and career

 Before she became an actress, Rea left UCLA to attend business school.
 She landed a job as a production secretary at Metro-Goldwyn-Mayer in the 1940s.
 Later, she was an assistant to writer-musician Kay Thompson until Thompson dropped her in April 1948.
 Some of the points of discord apparently included Rea's insistence on staying at the Algonquin Hotel (rather than Essex House, where Thompson was staying), and disappearing, on at least one occasion, on the eve of their New York opening to see Born Yesterday on Broadway without telling Thompson.
-Although Thompson severed ties with Rea, the younger woman kept in touch with other members of Thompson's family, including Thompson's mother, brother and younger sister, with whom she enjoyed cordial relations.
+Although Thompson had severed ties with Rea, the younger woman kept in touch with other members of Thompson's family, including Thompson's mother, brother, and younger sister, with whom she enjoyed cordial relations.
 Rea quickly landed on her feet with a supporting role in the National Road Company production of Tennessee Williams' A Streetcar Named Desire (as Eunice Hubbell, 1948–1949) starring Anthony Quinn.

-She appeared in such television shows as I Love Lucy, The Wild Wild West, Hazel, Bonanza, Have Gun Will Travel, Gunsmoke, Sergeant Bilko, Ironside, Burke's Law, Marcus Welby, M.D., All In The Family, Maude, Hunter, The Odd Couple, Gidget, Busting Loose, MacGyver, and The Golden Girls.
+She appeared in such television shows as I Love Lucy, The Wild Wild West, Hazel, Bonanza, Have Gun – Will Travel, Gunsmoke, The Phil Silvers Show; Ironside, Burke's Law, Marcus Welby, M.D., Emergency!, All in the Family, Maude, Hunter, The Odd Couple, Gidget, Busting Loose, MacGyver and The Golden Girls.

-She appeared in feature films, including Norman Lear's Cold Turkey and In Country.
+She appeared in feature films, including Norman Lear's Cold Turkey and Norman Jewison’s In Country.

 Rea is probably best known for her role as Lulu Coltrane Hogg in The Dukes of Hazzard (1979).
-Throughout the series' nine-year run Rea appeared in 19 episodes as the wife of Hazzard County Commissioner Jefferson Davis "Boss" Hogg (played by Sorrell Booke).
+Throughout the series' seven-year run, Rea appeared in 19 episodes as the wife of corrupt Hazzard County Commissioner Jefferson Davis "Boss" Hogg (played by Sorrell Booke).

 After portraying a landlady in an earlier episode of The Waltons, Rea permanently joined the cast in 1979 in the role of Rose Burton, a cousin of Olivia Walton, a surrogate parental figure replacing Ellen Corby (Grandma), Michael Learned (Olivia), and the following year, Ralph Waite (John).

 Rea remained with the series until the spring of 1981 when her character of Rose was proposed to by her beau Stanley Perkins (played by William Schallert) shortly before the show's cancellation.
 Rea's character of Rose appeared in the Walton's Thanksgiving Reunion in 1993.
-Rea later appeared as a regular on the first season of Step By Step from 1991 to 1992 and Grace Under Fire during the 1990s.
+Rea later appeared as a regular on the first season of Step by Step from 1991 to 1992 and Grace Under Fire during the 1990s.